 How to change the watch face on your Apple Watch

 - On your watch, press the Digital Crown to go to the watch face.
-Swipe left or right from edge to edge to see the watch faces that you previously added.
+Swipe left or right from edge to edge to see the watch faces you previously added.
 Stop when you get to the watch face that you want to use.